List of Power Rangers Mystic Force characters: The Snow Prince

-The Snow Prince is an Ancient Mystic Titan and possibly the source of Udonna's powers.
-Long ago, he was mentor to all the Mystics including Leanbow.
+The Snow Prince was mentor to all the Mystics including Leanbow.
 Currently, he resides in a parallel dimension he calls "The North."

 For one day, he allowed Nick to teach Daggeron rather than vice versa.
 This was actually to teach Daggeron how to follow his instincts as Nick does.
 The Snow Prince also helped aid the rangers in fighting Megahorn and seemed to be a capable combatant in his own right.
 However, he noted that his powers were far weaker in our dimension than they were in his own.
 Thus, he used a spell attack called the Ancient Spell Seal—similar to the Titan Megazord's Mystic Spell Seal attack—to suck Megahorn into the North, however temporarily.
 After Daggeron finally learned his lesson, Snow Prince graciously allowed him to join the fight against Megahorn and then returned to his own dimension.

 In the finale "Mystic Fate," he was sent back to the human realm by the "Mystic Mother" severely hurt to forewarn them of the impending disaster.

 The Snow Prince is voiced by Paolo Rotondo.

 The Mystic Mother

-The Mystic Mother, the "Empress of All Good Magic", is a colossal Ancient Titan-like being who rules over the Magic World and who first appears in the finale episode "Mystic Fate".
-Udonna has stated that in the "dark days", the Mystic Mother was known as Rita and that she had turned to Good Magic after being purified by Zordon's Energy Wave.
+The Mystic Mother, the "Empress of All Good Magic", is a colossal being who rules over the Magic World and first appears in the finale episode "Mystic Fate".
+Udonna has stated that in the "dark days", the Mystic Mother was known as Rita.
 The Mother herself remarked that she knew "firsthand the weakness of Evil," and told the Master that he was giving her a headache.
 She was overwhelmed by the Master and seemingly killed, but was later revealed to have secretly escaped to regroup making Clare a "full" sorceress as she did.
 Her demeanor is that of a somewhat complacent, smug, but powerful enchantress.
-She is shown dressed in white much like other fictional heads of wizardly societies.

 She is portrayed in Japanese Mahou Sentai Magiranger footage by Machiko Soga, the same actress who portrayed Bandora in Kyōryū Sentai Zyuranger and thus Rita Repulsa in the first season of Mighty Morphin Power Rangers.
 Mystic Mother was voiced by Susan Brady.

 The Mystics

 The Mystics were five warriors that fought in the Great Battle against the forces of darkness, each symbolized by their own color and elemental affinity.
 They were led by Leanbow, the Red Mystic.
-The names of the Pink, Yellow, Green, and Blue Mystics' identities are unknown, and it appears that all but Leanbow perished during the Great Battle.
-The Power Rangers presumably replaced them to complete the second Great Battle.
+The names of the Pink, Yellow, Green, and Blue Mystics' identities are unknown.

 In Heir Apparent, Part I, viewers were able to get a clear view of the Mystics.
 Leanbow was the Red Mystic; the Yellow, and Green Mystics were also men; the Blue and Pink Mystics were women.